Edo Righini Vice-Principal; Director of Jazz & Popular Music, AEMA, Composing for Film and Young Talents

 David de Marez Oyens Ensemble Programme Coordinator

 Edwin Paarlberg Theory & Educational Subjects Coordinator

 With a highly select population of four hundred students hailing from more than fifty different countries, the Jazz Department offers one of the most inspiring, effective and focused music programmes in Europe.
 We provide a contemporary didactical approach to jazz music, embracing all the principal musical movements of our time.

 The Conservatorium van Amsterdam has developed an outstanding Artist-in-Residence programme consisting of a pool of international musicians who share and enrich the vision of the Jazz Department.
 Every student will study and interact with internationally acclaimed guests like Terell Stafford, John Clayton, Peter Bernstein, and Alex Sipiagin, in a week filled with clinics, workshops, masterclasses and private lessons.
 This week will be concluded with a concert given by the Artist in Residence together with the students.
 Additionally, there are projects, masterclasses, concerts, competitions and collaboartions with other institutes throughout the academic year.

-The Cva Jazz Department maintains student exchange programmes with Manhattan School of Music, New York; New England Conservatory, Boston; Frost School of Music, University of Miami; University of Southern California, Thornton School of Music, Los Angeles; The New School of Jazz, New York; Temple University Philadelphia, en Escola de Música do Estado de São Paulo and other schools.
-There are also many exchange possibilities with prominent European institutes.
+The Cva Jazz Department maintains student exchange programmes with Manhattan School of Music, New York; New England Conservatory, Boston; Frost School of Music, University of Miami; University of Southern California, Thornton School of Music, Los Angeles; The New School of Jazz, New York; Temple University Philadelphia, en Escola de Música do Estado de São Paulo.